 Note: If you don’t have a vanilla bean pod, you can substitute 3 teaspoons of vanilla extract.
-Include this as an add-on to the gift so as not to wet the dry ingredients in the mix.
-Do not substitute vanilla powder, as that is meant for baking.
+Include this as an add-on to the gift to keep the mix dry.
+Do not substitute vanilla powder, which is meant for baking.

 Step 2 – Make the Mix

-Add the sugar to a pint-sized mason jar.
+Add the sugar to a pint-size mason jar.